-Hi there!
+Hi!
 Thanks so much for stopping by.
-I’m Elyssa Mountain, an average gal with an unshakable habit of travelling the globe.
+I’m Elyssa Mountain, an average girl with an unshakable habit of travelling the globe.
 If you’re like me, you know the feeling of being in one place too long, and getting that itch, that ache, to see somewhere – anywhere – new.
 Here you can read my stories from favorite destinations, view photos from around the world, and even get some insider tips, tricks and advice for planning your next trip.

-So far I’ve seen 22 countries and visited 4 out of 7 continents!
-To me, this is not nearly enough!
+So far I’ve seen 23 countries and visited 5 out of 7 continents.
+To me, this is not nearly enough.
 I dream constantly of new places to explore and new cultures to experience.
-I want to dive into this world head first, sure to not miss a single opportunity!
+I want to dive into this world head first, sure to make the most of every opportunity!

 But how did I get here?
-I officially caught the travel bug when I took a solo trip to London in my freshman year of college.
+My travel dreams began with a solo trip to London in my freshman year of college.
 It was a good starting point because I could understand the language, but I was still able to see a new country on my own and through my own lens, taking in everything my eyes could land on.
-From then on I took 2 other solo trips.
+From then on I took many other solo trips.
 My Sophomore year I studied for 4 months in Salamanca, Spain, taking the opportunity to explore Europe and northern Africa.
 My senior year, I spent 4 months studying in Singapore, with the chance to explore Southeast Asia.
-Now I’m hooked, and as a recent college grad with her first full time job, I’m looking for all new ways to adventure and explore!
+After a year in the corporate world, I decided to drop everyone and move to Thailand.
+I taught English there and learned a lot about the people and culture.

 My hope is that I can encourage you to take on some new adventures of your own, whether it be traveling solo to a far away country or even gaining some tips for your next family vaca.
 It’s great to travel more often, but even more important to immerse yourself in the experience – to meet the people, try the foods, and take a leap of faith for something new and exciting, in cultures completely different from your own.
 You may be surprised at what you uncover along the way…